Culvert Liner Installation – Culvert Renew®

-The following sequence summarizes recommended practices for cleaning, threading, pulling, trimming, and grouting a Culvert Renew® liner.
+The following sequence summarizes recommended practices for trenchless culvert rehabilitation—cleaning, threading, pulling, trimming, and grouting a Culvert Renew® HDPE culvert liner.

 Clean the Existing Culvert

 Use sewer/pipeline cleaning tools or high-pressure washing.
-A thoroughly cleaned host pipe reduces snags and speeds insertion.
+Thorough cleaning of the deteriorated culvert reduces snags and speeds HDPE culvert liner insertion during culvert rehabilitation.

 Insert a Cable Through the Culvert